tadwhitaker/Security_Engineer_Interview_Questions/security-interview-questions.md

    * How do you build a tool to protect the entire Apple infra?
    * How do you harden a system?
    * How to you elevate permissions?
+   * Describe the hardening measures you've put on your home network.
+   * What is traceroute?
+Explain it in details.
+   * How does HTTPS work?
+   * What would do if you discovered an infected host?
+   * What is SYN/ACK and how does it work?
+   * You got the memory dump of a potentially compromised system, how are you going to approach its analysis?
+   * How would you detect a DDOS attack?
+   * How does the kernel know which function to call for the user?
+   * How would you go about reverse-engineering a custom protocol packet?

-# OWASP Top 10
+# OWASP Top 10, Pentesting and/or Web Applications

    * Differentiate XSS from CSRF.
    * What do you do if a user brings you a pc that is acting 'weird'?
 You suspect malware.
-   * What is the difference between tcp dump and FWmonitor
+   * What is the difference between tcp dump and FWmonitor?
    * Do you know what XXE is?
-   * Explain man-in-the-middle attacks
+   * Explain man-in-the-middle attacks.
+   * What is a Server Side Request Forgery attack?
+   * Describe what are egghunters and their use in exploit development.
+   * How is pad lock icon in browser generated?
+   * What is Same Origin Policy and CORS?

 # Databases